w3c-fedid/FedCM/explorations/HOWTO-chrome.md

 ### LoginHint

-In order to use the LoginHint API:
+To use the LoginHint API:

-* Enable the experimental feature `FedCmLoginHint` in `chrome://flags`.
 * Add an array of `hints` to the accounts described in the accounts endpoint:

 ```